Watch for the following in conventionally framed roofs:

 Collar Ties VS Rafter Ties:

-COLLAR TIES are not required in all roofs, only roofs for which they have been specified by an architect or structural engineer.
-Roofs with no collar ties installed are not deficient.
-Where they are required, they are usually 1x6 or 2x4, typically installed every other rafter pair (4'oc), in the upper third of the roof.
+COLLAR TIES are installed to resist uplift.
+They're typically installed in older homes in which rafters are not fastened to the ridge with metal connectors (hangers).
+Where they are required, they are usually 1x6 or 2x4, typically installed every other rafter pair (4 feet on center), in the upper third of the roof.
 5 nails per side.

-RAFTER TIES are required on all conventionally framed roofs unless a structural ridge is installed.
+RAFTER TIES are required on all conventionally framed roofs unless a structural ridge (scroll down) is installed.
 They should be installed as low as possible in the roof.
 Min. per side: 5 face nails into the rafter and 1 toenail into the top plate (when possible).
+Ceiling joists almost always serve the function of rafter ties.